sguir/ppgcourse/exercise_BP.md

 scp user@ec2-52-16-103-220.eu-west-1.compute.amazonaws.com:/home/user/Adaptive_differentiaion_and_covariates_association.SARA_GUIRAO-RICO/input/hgdp_core_s* .
 ```
 3. Sanity Check.
-3.1. **In the R session** that you opened before compare the omega matrices obtained under the CORE model when using different seeds to check consistency in the estimation of parameters of the model.
+3.1. **In the R session** that you opened before, compare the omega matrices obtained under the CORE model when using different seeds to check consistency in the estimation of parameters of the model .
+.

 ```R
 #Read omegas obtained from reunning the core model wth three different seeds